se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 referenced in IPython's history, it is really hard to get the refcount down to zero.
 If you turn down the frequency of the garbage collector, it will happen later (defaults to once per line).
-If you use PyPy instead of CPython, the garbage collector runs less.
+If you use PyPy instead of CPython, the garbage collector runs less frequently.

-A second problem occurs if this is in globals, and gets cleaned up during interpreter shutdown.
+A second problem occurs if an object is in globals, and gets cleaned up during interpreter shutdown.
 At that point, the interpreter may have started deleting `sys.modules`, so using something that was imported from elsewhere can be problematic.
 In general, very few classes have `__del__` in Python, and they are very defensively programmed when they do, and only used for emergency cleanup.
-For required cleanup, context managers (`with` blocks) are used instead.
+For required cleanup, context managers (`with` blocks) are preferred.
 Python 3.4 also significantly improved finalization, making `__del__` less dangerous.

 Reference cycles are the main reason for the garbage collector running.
 Let's say you have two of these objects and they reference each other: